Skip to main content

 DAX

 Another method for creating a date dimension table in Power BI is to use Data Analysis Expression (DAX) methods.
 CalendarAuto and Calendar are frequently used to create these tables.
-The difference between these two functions is that the Calendar function returns a range of dates based on the start and end dates specified as parameters within the function, whereas the CalendarAuto function returns a range of dates that are automatically detected from the dataset.
+The difference between these two functions is that the Calendar function returns a range of dates based on the start and end dates specified as parameters within the function.
+In contrast, the CalendarAuto function returns a range of dates that are automatically detected from the dataset.
 The start date is the earliest date in your dataset, and the end date is the most recent date in your dataset.

 To use the Calendar function, navigate to the Table tab on the ribbon in Power BI Desktop.
-Select New Table, then input the DAX formula as shown below.
+Select New Table, then input the DAX formula as shown below:

 Power BI DAX Formula